AI Outreach Automation

 encrypted_token = cipher.encrypt(refresh_token.encode())

-# Store encrypted_token in database
+# Store encrypted_token in the database

-# BAD: Request full access when you only need to send
+# BAD: request full access when you only need to send

 scopes = ['https://mail.google.com/']

-# GOOD: Request only what you need
+# GOOD: request only what the job requires

 scopes = ['https://www.googleapis.com/auth/gmail.send']

-# BAD: Don't check expiration
+# BAD: never check expiration

 smtp.auth('XOAUTH2', access_token)

-# GOOD: Refresh if expired
+# GOOD: refresh when expired

 if creds.expired and creds.refresh_token: